mdhenriksen/raycast-search-chrome-tabs/README.md

 4. Create Raycast script in the same folder as step `1` (official instructions [here](https://github.com/raycast/script-commands#create-your-own-script-commands))
 5. Copy code from `search-chrome-tabs.js` to your created script file
 6. Use script 🎉

+### Ideas for improvements
+1. Perhaps there's an AppleScript that allows activating a specific Chrome tab based on it's ID.
+If there is, then `chrome-cli` can be dropped as a dependency.